SkyKings-Guild/SkyKings/README.md

     - You can use this bot to verify in other servers, and you will be verified in **all servers you are in** that has the bot also in it!

+    - This can be disabled with configuration settings.

 - Guild Ranks

-    - If you have another guild, you can add a role to give member of the guild automatically when they verify!
+    - If you have a guild, you can add a rank to your configuration and all members with that rank will be given a role!

-- Global Market & Guild Shops
+- Global Market & Server Shops

     - You can sell items that will be shown in all servers the bot is in!

-    - You can also create a guild-specific shop!
+    - You can also create a server-specific shop!

 - Global Events System